official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 the CIA and the Clinton administration enmeshed in a disastrous attempt to oust Saddam Hussein by covert means.
 The coup was uncovered and crushed in March 1995.
-There was as well a parallel overt initiative to strengthen the Iraqi opposition that lived outside Iraq …”81
+There was as well a parallel overt initiative to strengthen the Iraqi opposition that lived outside Iraq …”[^81]

 185. In April 1995, the Security Council was advised that the Special Commission assessed that Iraq had “obtained or sought to obtain all the items and materials required to produce biological warfare agents in Iraq”.
 Given Iraq’s failure to account for those

-78 UN Security Council resolution 949 (1994).
+[^78]: UN Security Council resolution 949 (1994).
-79 UN Security Council, 11 October 1996, ‘Report of the Secretary-General on the activities of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of resolution 687 (1991)’ (S/1996/848).
+[^79]: UN Security Council, 11 October 1996, ‘Report of the Secretary-General on the activities of the Special
-80 UN Security Council, 11 October 1996, ‘Report of the Secretary-General on the activities of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of resolution 687 (1991)’ (S/1996/848).
+[^80]: UN Security Council, 11 October 1996, ‘Report of the Secretary-General on the activities of the Special
-81 Haass RN.
+[^81]: Haass RN.
 War of Necessity War of Choice: A Memoir of two Iraqi Wars.
 Simon & Schuster, 2009.

 56

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

-items, the only conclusion was that there was “a high risk that they had been purchased and in part used for proscribed activities”.82
+items, the only conclusion was that there was “a high risk that they had been purchased and in part used for proscribed activities”.[^82]

-186. Mr Ekéus told the Inquiry that he was able to make that report as a result of the work of UNSCOM scientists, including Dr David Kelly.83
+186. Mr Ekéus told the Inquiry that he was able to make that report as a result of the work of UNSCOM scientists, including Dr David Kelly.[^83]

-187. On 1 July 1995, as part of a further “full, final, and complete disclosure (FFCD)” of its capabilities, Iraq admitted for the first time to the production of bulk biological agent, but not to its weaponisation.84
+187. On 1 July 1995, as part of a further “full, final, and complete disclosure (FFCD)” of its capabilities, Iraq admitted for the first time to the production of bulk biological agent, but not to its weaponisation.[^84]

 188. In July 1995, dual-use items were rendered harmless or destroyed, “under strong protest from Iraq”.
-In November 1995, Iraq acknowledged that the items had been specifically procured for and used in proscribed activities.85
+In November 1995, Iraq acknowledged that the items had been specifically procured for and used in proscribed activities.[^85]

-189. Mr Ekéus told the Inquiry that, in 1995, Mr Aziz had asked him to approach Mr Tony Lake, US National Security Advisor, to offer, on Mr Aziz’s behalf, “high quality information about activity and planning inside terrorist networks” in exchange for an accommodating attitude on the easing of sanctions against Iraq.86 Mr Lake declined.
+189. Mr Ekéus told the Inquiry that, in 1995, Mr Aziz had asked him to approach Mr Tony Lake, US National Security Advisor, to offer, on Mr Aziz’s behalf, “high quality information about activity and planning inside terrorist networks” in exchange for an accommodating attitude on the easing of sanctions against Iraq.[^86] Mr Lake declined.

 ## The defection of Lieutenant General Hussein Kamil